 Our safeguarding leads are the first point of contacts for all students, parents, staff, members of the public and volunteers in all matters of safeguarding and child protection.
 Our safeguarding leads will conduct the relevant safeguarding procedures and work closely with HR to ensure that all staff are kept up to date with any training they may need.
 All Safeguarding Leads will receive appropriate training every two years.

 If you are ever concerned about the safety or wellbeing of any child, please speak directly with one of our named safeguarding leads above.
-If our safeguarding leads are unavailable, their duties will be carried out by the Principal or an Assistant Principal, where appropriate.
-Any complaints or allegations made against a member of staff will immediately be referred to the Principal who will inform the safeguarding leads and the Chair of the Academy Council, Paul Woolley.
-Where the Principal is the subject of an allegation or complaint, these duties will be carried out by Paul Woolley, Chair of the Academy Council, in liaison with the safeguarding leads and the Local Authority Designated Officer (LADO).
+If our safeguarding leads are unavailable, their duties will be carried out by the Head of School or an Assistant Principal, where appropriate.
+Any complaints or allegations made against a member of staff will immediately be referred to the Head of School who will inform the safeguarding leads and the Chair of the Academy Council, Paul Woolley.
+Where the Head of School is the subject of an allegation or complaint, these duties will be carried out by Paul Woolley, Chair of the Academy Council, in liaison with the safeguarding leads and the Local Authority Designated Officer (LADO).

 All staff have a duty of care to report concerns when they arise.